FlamingWater35/universal-video-muxer/README.md

 python gui.py
 ```

-The GUI provides five modes selectable via a segmented button at the top:
+The GUI provides six modes selectable via a segmented button at the top:

 | Mode | Description |
 |---|---|